Dive Brief:

 Accounting and finance leaders are being particularly “cautious around what does it mean for us to introduce these types of solutions into our processes and our environment,” Fontaine said.

-Gartner’s latest study found that three AI use cases stood out among those adopted in the finance function.
+Gartner’s latest survey found that three AI use cases stood out among those adopted in the finance function.
 Knowledge management — helping organizations organize, retrieve, and leverage information for better decision-making — was the most common use case (49%), followed by accounts payable process automation (37%), and error and anomaly detection (34%).

 “Some less-established, high-feasibility use cases also show significant potential,” Steecker said in the Tuesday release.
 “For example, the AI use case ranked highest for impact by finance leaders was code generation, by a significant margin.
 Organizations are finding this use case enables staff to find custom high-leverage opportunities for increased automation and insight generation.”